Netherlands

 Pay Transparency Directive

-• employers should have a job evaluation and classification system in place which are based on objective and gender-neutral criteria
+• employers should have pay/wage structures in place which are based on objective and gender-neutral criteria

 • job applicants have the right to request and receive information from their (potential) future employer about the starting wage or its range.
 Employers are prohibited from asking applicants about their previous salary

-• employees have the right to receive written information about their wage level and average wage level by gender for equal work
+• employees have the right to receive written information about their wage level and average wage level by gender for equal work.
+Employers will have to inform employees annually about this right and the steps the employees should take to exercise this right

 • employers with 250+ employees should report annually on the wage gap.
 Employers with 100 to 249 employees should report every three years.
 Employers with less than 100 employees are not required to report